Denva95/Capstone_Admin_Assist/README.md

-# Admin Assist - Project Management and Administrative Platform
+# Admin Assist -  Administrative Platform

 ## Overview
 Admin Assist is a web-based administrative platform designed to streamline the management of various office and project-related tasks.
 The platform allows users to manage employee profiles,  monitor office supplies.
 It aims to provide a simple, user-friendly interface for administrative assistants and office managers.